Google Home vs Amazon Echo

 Google Home, by comparison, has a 2in driver and twin 2in passive radiators.
 It's reasonably powerful and offers good audio quality for what it is, but is best placed as a kitchen radio.

-Both devices tie into music-subscription services - Google Home supports Google Play Music and Spotify (including the free version), while Echo does Amazon Music and Spotify.
+Both devices tie into music-subscription services - Google Home supports Google Play Music and Spotify (including the free version) and Deezer (if you subscribe), while Echo does Amazon Music and Spotify.
 And you can stream live radio via TuneIn.

 Google Home additionally supports multiroom audio, which is a great way to fill your home with audio when you have more than one device.